ASU-CPI/honest-pi/article/01_article.md

 A fundamental assumption of policy informatics is that people can be empowered to make better decisions about their individual lives and society as a whole.
 This relies on the belief that access to information will change the way individuals think, learn, and act.

+##What is Policy Informatics
+version 0.1.0

+This sub-section would contextualize the issue by defining what policy informatics is and why the problem of an inability to agree on a factual faoundation prior to debating an issue should be problematic for PI.

 ___
 ## Literature Review
 - examples, observations of the phenomenon